 ‘You might think the chords are going wrong… but they’re not.’

-A deliberately weird song recorded at the height of the band’s acid period, it’s kind of a fucked-up sequel to Taxman – George again finding a way to whine about the incredible financial success the band was having – the millions he earned just weren’t up to scratch compared with the bazillions Paul and John were earning.
-There’s one in every band.
+A deliberately weird song recorded at the height of the band’s acid period, it’s kind of a messed-up sequel to ‘Taxman’, George again finding a way to whine about the incredible financial success the band was having – the millions he earned just weren’t up to scratch compared with the bazillions Paul and John were raking in.

 2. YOU KNOW MY NAME (LOOK UP THE NUMBER)